 Step 1: Add the vegetables to the slow cooker.
-My Crock Pot is oval-shaped; you can make it a round-shaped slow cooker as well.
+My Crock Pot is oval-shaped; you can also make it a round-shaped slow cooker.

-Step 2: Add the seasonings, garlic, and chicken broth.
+Step 2: Add the seasonings, garlic, chicken, and chicken broth.

 Step 3: Make the biscuits.
 For this recipe, I use my popular Gluten Free Biscuits recipe.
-You can make the biscuits and freeze them if you need to make them at a different time.
+You can make the biscuits and freeze them if you need to at a different time.